JeannieFallon/homelab-net/02_ansible-ctl-node/README.md

 This procedure is divided into three stages:

 1. [**Create and Install Debian VM**](01_create-debian-vm.md)
-   - In the Proxmox web UI, create a new virtual machine with 1–2 vCPUs, 2GB RAM, and 16–20GB disk.
+   - In the Proxmox web UI, create a new virtual machine and install Debian
-   - Mount the Debian ISO and complete the OS installation.
-   - Configure a static IP (or DHCP reservation) and enable SSH access.

 2. [**Install Ansible**](02_install-ansible.md)
-   - Use APT to install Ansible from Debian’s package repository, or install via `pip` inside a Python virtual environment.
-   - Confirm the Ansible version and basic functionality.
+   - Install Ansible and confirm basic functionality

 3. [**Run Quickstart Tasks**](03_ansible-quickstart.md)
-   - Test SSH access from your primary machine to the control node.
+   - Test SSH access from your primary machine to the control node
-   - Set up a basic Ansible working directory and inventory.
+   - Set up a basic Ansible working directory and inventory
-   - Run a test playbook or `ping` command to verify connectivity and Ansible functionality.
+   - Run a test playbook or `ping` command to verify connectivity and Ansible functionality

 ## Resources